ThalesGroup/RISC-V-IoT-Contest/README.rst

 Attack Software
 ---------------

 The attack software is a modification for zephyr of the `hope-RIPE`_  itself a RISC-V port of the runtime intrusion prevention evaluator `RIPE`_ from Wilander and Nikiforakis.
 You can change the ATTACK_NR symbol from 1 to 5 to select a different attack configuration.

-Scoring
+Scoring and Prizes
-*******

-TBD
+******************

+Scores will be attributed as follows:

+- 40% for the prevention of the five attacks from the zephyr RIPE attacks
+- 15% for the FPGA utilization on the IGLOO2
+- 15% on the max frequency if the CPU
+- 15% on the power consumption
+- 15% for not changing the compiler

+First place prize : 5000€ + `HiFive Unleashed`_ + `HiFive Unleashed Expansion Board`_
+Second place prize : 2000€ + `HiFive Unleashed`_
+Third place prize : 1000€ + `HiFive Unleashed`_

 Setting up the Demonstration
 ****************************